cookhe/ocotillo/README.md

 # Ocotillo
-Spectrally resolved post-processing radiative transfer code.
+Multi-wavelength post-processing radiative transfer code.
 ## setup instructions
 Fork the repository to your account using the "Fork" button at the top of the webpage: https://github.com/cookhe/ocotillo